Competition Level When Looking for a Job

 Getting a job in today’s world is the worst battle that you’ll ever fight because you have no idea how good your competitors are and what strengths they possess that can prove to be dangerous for you.
 The best you can do in this case is to prepare yourself for everything, the good and the bad, not just physically but emotionally as well.

 The level of preparation will depend on you.
 DO you desperately need a job or you are just looking for a career move?
-Your role in this matters because it will decide how dedicated you are in this hunt.
+Your role in this matters because it will decide how dedicated you are to this hunt.
 If you just graduated and are in desperate need of a job, you will give your 100% in the process of searching for a job.
 On the other hand, if you already have a decent job in hand, and only want to switch your jobs for a higher paycheck, your commitment won’t be a 100% because somewhere down you’ll always know that you do have a good job even if you don’t get a better one.

 Whatever the situation, prepare yourself physically by making a schedule and allocate yourself a time slot when you can give most of your attention to the job hunt process.
 Get the required sleep and eat healthily.
 One day of sickness can push your way down to the competition level and you can miss out on important opportunities.
 Emotionally, make sure one rejection doesn’t pull you back and crush your confidence.
 There are always better jobs out there.